-There are no CBD stores operating in South Dakota, or at least none that we know of.
-(If you live in South Dakota and know of some, feel free to leave a comment below!).
-Because of this, the entire situation has been putting off potential entrepreneurs that are interested in getting on CBD’s current popularity.
+There are very few (if any) CBD stores operating in South Dakota (if you live in South Dakota and know of some, be sure to leave a comment below!).
+Because of this, the entire situation has been putting off potential entrepreneurs that are interested in getting in on CBD’s current popularity.

-Some residents have looked into the possibility of ordering CBD online in South Dakota, but no matter where a person gets their CBD, it’s vital to find a trustworthy brand.
-To avoid poor quality or sub-standard products, always check a brand’s lab reports to find out what exactly is included in the product.
-Remember, all CBD products should contain less than 0.3% THC; this information will (or should) be included in the form of lab report or Certificate of Analysis.
+Some residents have looked into the possibility of ordering CBD online in South Dakota, but no matter where a person gets their products from, it’s vital to find a trustworthy brand.
+To avoid poor quality or sub-standard products, always check a company’s lab reports to find out what exactly is included in the product.
+Remember, all CBD products should contain less than 0.3% THC.
+This information will (or should) be included in the form of lab report or Certificate of Analysis.

 This product was added to your cart